Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs/README.md

 This repository provides valuable reference for researchers in the field of multimodality, please start your exploratory travel in RL-based Reasoning MLLMs!

+Remark: For the conciseness and consistency in presentation, the annotated affiliation here is only the primary affiliation listed in the paper.
+Of course, in reality, the success of these awesome works is invariably attributable to collective efforts of all authors and all collaborating institutions.

 ## News

 📧📧📧 Based on existing work in the community, we provide some insights into this field, which you can find in the [PowerPoint presentation file](https://github.com/Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs/blob/main/Report_on_2025-4-10.pptx).